TALXIS/docs/src/en/developer-guide/applications/solution-components/form.md

 ___

 ### **Duplicated GUIDS**
-When you are creating forms with UI editor there are nearly always duplicated GUIDs.
-The editor is using existing form and because of that GUIDs remains same for unmodified parts of form.
-(Again...this could cause an armageddon.
-Be responsible and change all GUIDS.)
+When you are creating forms with PowerApps editor there are nearly always duplicated GUIDs everywhere.
+The editor is using existing form and because of that GUIDs remains same for some parts of the form.
+(Please change all GUIDS.)

 **TIP:**
 Use GUID swap script to get rid of them: [GUIDSwapIdCellsOnManagedForms](https://dev.azure.com/thenetworg/INT0006/_git/TALXIS?path=%2Fsrc%2FScripts%2FGuidSwapIdCellsOnManagedForms.ps1)